 - Do your parent homework!
 Mark important school dates and all school holidays in your personal calendar or planner.
 Keep a copy of your child’s schedule handy, so that you know who their teachers are, what period each class meets, and where each class is located.
 Some questions to ask yourself: Do I know my school’s bell schedule?
 What are the school’s colors for odd and even day scheduling?
 (If you have children in different middle and high schools at the same time, the colors may not be the same.)

-- Monitor your student’s report card.
-If your child is at risk of failing and not meeting the Promotion Benchmarks, you should meet with your child’s teacher and counselor to see that a focused remediation plan is established.
+- Monitor your student’s progress report (report card).
+If your child is at risk of failing and not meeting the graduation requirements, you should meet with your child’s teacher and counselor to see that a focused remediation plan is established.
 If your child is struggling in a class, encourage them to get help (e.g., during their daily embedded remediation and enrichment period; after school through teacher meetings or peer tutoring; etc.).

 - Pay attention to graduation requirements.
 Know what the graduation requirements for your child.
 (If you have more than one student in high school, the graduation requirements may be slightly different.)
 Monitor your child’s progress to make sure he or she is on track to graduate.
 Encourage your child to speak with his/her counselor to discuss their progress towards meeting graduation requirements.
 Schedule an appointment with the counselor for yourself if you have questions.